soichih/node-htcondor/README.md

             //Do something based on the ReturnValue (resubmit, submit different job, etc..) console.log("return value:"+event.ReturnValue);

-            job.log.unwatch();
+            //If you submitted queue != 1, then you can look for Event.Proc to get the Process ID (0, 1, etc..)

+            //If you are happy, just unwatch
+            job.unwatch();
             break;

-        //you might want to provide default in case of other events..
         default:
             console.log(event.MyType);
-            console.log("unknown event type.. stop watching");
+            console.log("unknown event type.. ignoring for now");
-            job.log.unwatch();
         }
     });
 });